 Video Walkthrough

-If you’re a website owner and your business or brand is on various social media networks, it really pays off to set up Google Analytics social media tracking.
+If your business or brand has a presence on social media networks, it really pays off to set up Google Analytics social media tracking.
 Here are a few reasons why it’s so important to monitor your social media traffic:

-2. You can figure out how engaged your social media visitors are by analyzing the time they spend and the number of pages they visit on your site.
-This data helps you to figure out if you’re targeting the right audience and if you’re offering the right content they’re being promised in your social media marketing.
-If they’re landing on your site and leaving quickly without completing conversions, there must be something you can improve.
+- You can figure out how engaged your social media visitors are by analyzing the time their engagement with your site.
+This data helps you determine whether you’re targeting the right audience with your social media marketing campaigns.
+If visitors are landing on your site and leaving quickly without completing any events or conversions, there must be something you can improve.

-4. You can monitor how many conversions your social media audience is making.
+- You can monitor how many conversions your social media audience is making.
 Are visitors from social media filling out your forms?
 Making a purchase?
 Completing any downloads?
-Watching a video at least half way on your landing page?
+Watching a video at least halfway on your landing page?
 These are important questions to answer about your social traffic using a conversions report.

 Note for WordPress users: You can see social media traffic right in your WordPress dashboard with MonsterInsights!
 Skip to the MonsterInsights instructions.